rydigital/Our.Umbraco.Tables/README.md

 ### Output ###

-If using ModelsBuilder the property should appear as a class `Our.Umbraco.TableGenerator.Models.TableData`
+If using ModelsBuilder the property should appear as a class `Our.Umbraco.Tables.Models.TableData`

 This contains all the rows, columns, cells and settings.
 You are free to output this how you see fit.
 There is a demo site with razor markup to generate a table using Bootstrap classes.

 Simplified, you can generate a table with something like this

-    @using Our.Umbraco.TableGenerator.Enums
+    @using Our.Umbraco.Tables.Enums
-    @using Our.Umbraco.TableGenerator.Models
+    @using Our.Umbraco.Tables.Models

     @if (Model != null)
     {